 IS THE TRIUMPH BOBBER FOR YOU?

 “The Thruxton is all about performance and cornering and looking like a supermodel.
 The Bonny is your girlfriend.

 The Bobber?
 It’s the stripper you’re doing coke with at 4am.” – Bobby @ Bike Me

 I love that quote.
 I first read it while waiting for mine to be shipped and thought it was the funniest couple of lines I had read so far about The Bobber.

 Then mine arrived and I realised Bobby had absolutely nailed it.

-Have you been on the owners forum asking how fast the Bobber goes or if there’s a fairing available – Have a look at the Triumph Thruxton R.
+Have you been on the Bobber owners forum asking how fast it can go or if there’s a fairing available? – Have a look at the Triumph Thruxton R.

-If however, the Bobbers 1940’s looks do it for you – really do it for you – and if you get that the styling requires you make compromises then yes the Bobber may well be for you.
+If however, the Bobbers pre war looks do it for you – really do it for you – and if you get that the Bobber is about the ride, not the destination, that styling requires you make compromises then yes this may well be the bike for you.
 Get yourself a test ride booked.